Fire Safety & Awarness

 Check out the following steps to know what you should include in a fire evacuation plan.

 When an emergency arises, chaos can quickly develop, especially if no one knows what to do or who is in charge.
 Therefore, it is possible to reduce misunderstanding by establishing a transparent chain of command that assigns individual personnel the authority and responsibility for ordering and directing evacuations.
-Other essential activities, such as accounting for all employees, supporting those in need, and shutting down crucial operations, should be assigned to personnel.
+Personnel should be responsible for performing her essential activities, such as accounting for all employees, supporting those in need, and shutting down crucial operations.

 Having the proper infrastructure to notify you of a fire as soon as possible is vital: every second counts and every second saved can mean a life saved.
 In addition, you must have a working fire alarm system that is frequently serviced and maintained.